MicrosoftDocs/windows-dev-docs/windows-apps-src/files/access-the-sd-card.md

 ```

 > [!NOTE]
-> If your SD card reader is an embedded reader (e.g., a slot in the laptop or PC itself), it may not be accessible through KnownFolders.RemovableDevices.
+> If your SD card reader is an embedded reader (for example, a slot in the laptop or PC itself), it may not be accessible through KnownFolders.RemovableDevices.

 ### Querying the contents of the SD card